 Macabuca is not just about food for us.
 It is about the whole West Bay feeling: water, sunset, casual energy, and the option to pair dinner with exploring the northwestern side of the island.
 Their Monday all-you-can-eat BBQ is one of those Cayman things we would plan around if it lined up with our trip, but we would still check current details before going because weekly specials can change.

 We like Macabuca best when it is part of a bigger West Bay day.
-Snorkel or stop by the Turtle Centre area, wander a little, then make dinner feel like the payoff instead of another drive.
+Snorkel Turtle Reef, stop by the Turtle Centre area, wander a little, then make dinner feel like the payoff instead of another drive.

 Pappagallos: a nicer dinner that still works with kids